originalmind/FurkForChrome/README.markdown

 1. Download latest ZIP from https://github.com/originalmind/FurkForChrome/tags
 2. Unpack to your choice of location.
 3. Navigation to location, and then packages\ directory
-4. Double-click to open in Google Chrome, or drag .CRX file into Google Chrome window.
+4. Drag .CRX file into Google Chrome window (double-clickin on the .CRX file will not work due to Chrome restrictions.)